 And America Is Lesser for It

 Here at 4A Arts, we believe that arts and culture are basic human rights as well as vital components of an active, participatory citizenship; they are essential pieces of America’s heritage and global identity.
-Trans erasure not only denies Americans access to part of our collective heritage, but strips the trans community of the rights of self-expression and free speech.
+Anti-trans legislation resulting in trans erasure not only denies Americans access to part of our collective heritage, but strips the trans community of the rights of self-expression and free speech.

 Wednesday afternoon, March 29, the legislators of the state of Kentucky voted to override governor Andy Beshear’s veto of Senate Bill 150, effectively outlawing providing support or care for transgender children and minors in the state.